hidsisdocs/cardapi2-tw-edits/Readme.md

 # HID DigitalPersona Card API

-This JavaScript library enables the use of card readers in web browsers, allowing to capture capture card enrollment or authentication data using a DigitalPersona local device access API.
+This JavaScript library enables the use of card readers in web browsers, allowing to capture card enrollment or authentication data using a DigitalPersona local device access API.

 ## Requirements